Houses

 The map for searching for and finding this treasure is available at the ticket office on Insel Hombroich, less than 20 minutes by car from Neuss main station: printed on white A3 paper, folded into a small square.
 It shows – in black and white and extremely simplified – the site plan of the Museum Insel Hombroich.
 Seventeen numbers mark Erwin Heerich’s sculptural buildings scattered across the grounds.
 There is also a small booklet to accompany it.
 It is called Vademecum, and that is exactly what it is meant to be: Vade mecum!
 Come with me!
 Mecum quaere! would also be a possible title: Search with me!

 Let’s go then, past Gotthard Graubner’s former home and studio.
-The tower sets the tone for Heerich’s pavilion architecture: all red brick, minimalist, clear, geometric.
+The tower sets the tone for Heerich’s pavilion architecture: all brick, minimalist, clear, geometric.
 Cubes, cylinders, cuboids, temples of minimalism.
 ‘I am not an architect and I don’t build houses.
 But the idea of creating a sculpture with an interior space appealed to me enormously.’
 Some are indeed ‘just’ that: pure spatial sculptures.
 Others contain works of art from Müller’s collection.
 All of them manage without electricity, without artificial lighting, without staff.
 And: without signs indicating titles, artists or dates.

 Discovering instead of explaining